OBITORASU/My-Hacking-Writeups/README.md

 ## What I provide in this repository?
 I will try my best to provide links to all the tools and websites I have used while solving CTF challenges/vulnerable boxes.
-Additionally, I will also provide the scripts I used during the event along with screenshots to make the writeups more lively and easily understandable for anyone reading.
+Additionally, I will also provide the scripts I used during the event along with screenshots to make the writeups more lively and easily understandable for anyone reading it.